aykhanmv/icsd_node_serialize_writeup/README.md

 ```
 ![image](./images/2024-09-25_17h30_17.png)

-Based on the NMAP results, there are two ports open: SSH (22) and HTTP (80).
+Based on the NMAP results, there are two open ports: SSH (22) and HTTP (80).
 If you navigate to the target IP address on a browser you will see a page as follows.

 ![image](./images/2024-09-25_17h30_48.png)